 Modern dating isn’t just frustrating—it can be psychologically destabilizing.

-For many women in their mid-20s to early-30s, repeated experiences of being ghosted, left on read, or emotionally deprioritized don’t just hurt—they slowly erode a sense of self-trust, attachment security, and identity.
+For many women navigating dating in their mid-20s and 30s, repeated experiences of being ghosted, left on read, or emotionally deprioritized don’t just hurt — they can slowly erode a sense of self-trust, attachment security, and relational confidence.
 Over time, dating stops feeling hopeful and starts feeling like evidence that something is wrong with you.

 This service is not only about dating advice, confidence hacks, or learning how to perform better in relationships.